cjug/cjug-meeting-intro/sections/logistics.md

 ## The bathrooms are...

-Straight out the doors across the hall
+Locked!
+Ask us for a key if you need to use.

 ## Food & drink are...

-Out the doors in the kitchen by the entrance
+On the tables.
+Beer in the fridge